oriolpich/nucleosome-periodicity/README.rst

    Nuria Lopez-Bigas, Somatic and germline mutation periodicity follow the orientation of the DNA minor groove around nucleosomes, Cell (2018) doi: `10.1016/j.cell.2018.10.004 <https://doi.org/10.1016/j.cell.2018.10.004>`_

+The exact version for reproducing the results is under the Tag Paper.
+Further improvements in the code can be found in the master branch.

 A brief description of the structure of this repo: